 You’ll have to forgive me for having a little “writer’s cramp” when figuring out how to preview tonight’s Heat – Spurs Game 2 of the NBA Finals.
 Or maybe you won’t, because nobody forgave LeBron James for the extreme leg cramps that forced him to be carried off the floor in Game 1.
 LeBron watched from the bench as the Heat lost to the Spurs in San Antonio, but if the air conditioning holds up tonight, he hopes to be “watching” his team even the series while he joins them on the court.
-If you want to “watch,” you can watch Heat vs Spurs online free NBA Finals Game 2 using the links below.
+If you want to “watch,” you can watch Heat vs Spurs online free NBA Finals Game 2 in various ways.

 LeBron James hasn’t endured this amount of ridicule and scorn since “The Decision” TV special when he announced he was taking his talents to South Beach from the Cleveland Cavaliers.
 But having used Game 1 of the NBA Finals to take a seat on the bench, King James has experienced no shortage of mockery.

 To hear James tell it, he’s been immune to the comments or hasn’t paid attention.
 But you know he’s heard them.
 And worse yet for the San Antonio Spurs, you know he’s going to be motivated by them in tonight’s Heat – Spurs Game 2.